-Guidelines for the Printout of the Transit (/Security) Accompanying Document (T(/S)AD) and the Transit (/Security) List of Items (T(/S)LoI) during the Transitional PeriodDocument TAXUD B1 25.01.2023-v.1.1 The document is accompanied by the xls files containing the templates and the correlation table with the data set
+Guidelines for the Printout of the Transit Accompanying Document (TAD) and the Transit List of Items (TLoI) for NCTS-P5

+Document TAXUD B1 18.09.2024-v.1.4 The document is accompanied by the XLS files containing the templates and the table with the data set

 Introduction

 This document is an updated version of the printing guidelines issued by TAXUD in 2008 (Document TAXUD 2008-1671).
-The information contained are recommendations to complement or enhance the applicable Explanatory Notes of Appendix F1/F2 and G1/G2 to the Annex 9 of the Transitional Delegated Regulation (2016/341) and to the Annexes A4, A6 to Appendix III of the Convention on a Common Transit Procedure (87/415/EEC).
+The information contained are recommendations to complement or enhance the applicable Explanatory Notes of Annex B-02 and B-03 to the UCC Delegated Regulation (2015/2446) and to the Annexes A4a, A6a to Appendix IIIa of the Convention on a Common Transit Procedure (87/415/EEC).

-This document must be read together with the XLS file containing the correlation table which maps the information to be printed during the transitional period (from NCTS-P4 to NCTS-P5).
+This document must be read together with the embedded XLS files and it only applies to the printing of the NCTS-P5 declaration structure.

 Layout

-Whilst the layout of the TAD/TSAD is rigid, i.e. each box presents a pre-defined area (not expandable); the boxes of the TLoI/TSLoI have to be considered as vertically expandable, in order to allow the printing of all the information stored in the system.
+Whilst the layout of the TAD is rigid, i.e. each box presents a pre-defined area (not expandable); the boxes of the TLoI have to be considered as vertically expandable, in order to allow the printing of all the information stored in the system.
 When this case occurs, each line following the one containing one or more boxes which have been expanded, will therefore be accordingly shifted down.

-In case of multiple occurrences of data elements which don't all fit in one box, “(…)” will be printed after the last information that fits in the box.
-When several occurrences are printed in one box of the TAD/TSAD, they shall be separated by semi-colon (;).
-In the LoI/LSoI each set of information shall be printed in one line.
-The TAD/TSAD form only provides information of declaration and master consignment level.
+In case of multiple occurrences of data elements which don't all fit in one box, only the first and the last instances are printed, separated by “(…)” (e.g. in box Transport equipment [19 07]: 1/CONT123/1/1-3;(…);24/CONT456/1/1).
+This approach can also be applied in the TLoI.

+When several occurrences are printed in one box of the TAD, they shall be separated by semi-colon (;) and a single space after it.
+The text printed in a box should always end by a full stop “.” to indicate that the provided information is complete.
+The TAD form includes all information from the “declaration” and “master consignment” levels.
+The TLoI form includes most of the information from the “house consignment” and the “house consignment item” levels.

+Please note that the header of the TLoI must be printed on every new page (e.g. in case of declaration with several goods items).

-Box references
+Box label & content

-In most cases, the box name refers to the whole data group of the information that it shall contain (e.g. Consignee [13 03]).
-In principle, all information available for the specific Data Group shall be printed.
+Each box includes a label that includes the name of the data group (or data element) and the identifier (data element number) defined in the legislation (e.g. Consignee [13 03]).

+All information available in the various data elements of a Data Group shall be printed.

+In case only one occurrence is provided in a certain box, the data element “Sequence number” of that Data Group / Data Element can be skipped.
+Instead, in case multiple occurrences are provided in the same box, it is important to print the “Sequence number” of each occurrence.

 Please refer to the XLS Printing Guidelines document, which provides further information on the data that each box must contain.

 Printing of the “bar code”

 The readable bar code must be printed on the right of “MRN” using the standard 'code 128', character set 'B', complemented by the alpha-numeric digits as indicated below.
+The font to be used for the alpha-numeric digits is bold Arial, size 7.

 Size and forms

-The forms shall measure 210 × 297 mm with a maximum tolerance as to length of 5 mm less and 8 mm more.
-The boxes are based on a unit of measurement of one tenth of an inch horizontally (= 2.54 mm) and one sixth of an inch vertically (= 4.23 mm).
+The forms shall be printed on a paper sheet measuring 210 × 297 mm (A4) with a maximum tolerance as to length of 5 mm less and 8 mm more.